 Q: I am working on submitting a proposal for Charlotte Street’s Open Call.
 I thought I would also propose the same project for a Rocket Grant.
 Would La Esquina, under the umbrella of the Charlotte Street Foundation, be considered an “established institution” or within “traditional forms of support?”

-A: Venues of the partnering institutions (Spencer and CSF) are specifically NOT available for use for Rocket Grants projects.
-There is, however, a possibility that spin-off material from a Rocket Grants event, performance, intervention etc. would find its way into these venues at a later date.
+A: Venues of the partnering institutions (Spencer and CSF) are specifically NOT available for use for Rocket Grants projects, and ‘double-dipping’ with another partner opportunity would violate the eligibility guidelines connected with providing programming for a non-profit organization.
+There is, however, a possibility that spin-off material from a Rocket Grants event, performance, intervention etc. would find its way into these venues at a later date, once your project has been completed.
 The Spencer Museum venue does not include the grounds at KU, so projects could happen around the campus if this is relevant to the proposed project.
 Please note that we do not consider artist-run spaces to be “established institutions” when the community that the proposal is targeting is the artist community itself.